Chicago Mayor Rahm Emanuel makes bombshell announcement: He won't seek re-election

 A former Democratic congressman and top adviser to presidents Barack Obama and Bill Clinton, Emanuel is one of the most high-profile mayors in the nation.

-But Emanuel faced a difficult re-election battle when he was due to face voters in February – 12 candidates had already announced their intention to try to oust him – as the city racked up billions in unmet pension debt and a soaring murder rate in recent years.
+But Emanuel faced a difficult re-election battle when he was due to face voters in February – more than 10 candidates had already announced their intention to try to oust him – as the city racked up billions in unmet pension debt and a soaring murder rate in recent years.

 "As much as I love this job and will always love this city and its residents, I have decided not to seek re-election," Emanuel said.
 "This has been the job of a lifetime, but it is not a job for a lifetime.
 You hire us to get things done – and pass the torch when we’ve done our best to do what you hired us to do."

-With Chicago enduring daunting levels of gun violence, a $36 billion public worker pension crisis and discontent in some corners of the city’s African-American population with his leadership, polls showed Emanuel faced a difficult, but not insurmountable, path to re-election.
+With Chicago enduring daunting levels of gun violence, a $36 billion public worker pension crisis and discontent in some corners of the city’s African-American population with his leadership, the two-term mayor finds himself facing a crowded battlefield for reelection.

-A poll commissioned by one of Emanuel's campaign backers and published last month showed that the mayor had backing of about 32 percent of voters in the crowded field – and a 19-point lead over his closest competitor, former police superintendent Garry McCarthy, but not enough to face avoid a runoff.
-The poll was conducted by New York-based Global Strategy Group.
-Emanuel also raised more than $10 million for the re-election effort.

-Emanuel, a former congressman who served as chief of staff in the Obama White House and a senior aide in the Clinton White House, last faced voters in 2015, several months before the release of a controversial police shooting video of Laquan McDonald.
+Emanuel, a former congressman who served as chief of staff in the Obama White House and a senior aide in Clinton White House, last faced voters in 2015, several months before the release of controversial police shooting caught on video of Laquan McDonald.

-The Emanuel administration was forced by court order to make the video public 400 days after the fatal shooting of McDonald and several months after the mayor had won re-election.
+The Emanuel administration was forced by court order to make the video public 400 days after the incident and several months after the mayor had won re-election.
 The mayor's critics argue that Emanuel, who saw his support erode in the city's large African-American community following the video's release, would not have won re-election had it come out earlier.

 Emanuel said he did not watch the video, which appears to show that the 17-year-old McDonald was veering away from officers when he was shot 16 times by officer Jason Van Dyke, until it was set to be publicly released.